 The articles in this section of the documentation explain diagnostic error and warning messages that are generated by the Microsoft C/C++ compiler and build tools.

 The Visual Studio compilers and build tools can report many kinds of errors and warnings.
 After an error or warning is found, the build tools may make assumptions about code intent and attempt to continue, so that more issues can be reported at the same time.
 If the tools make the wrong assumption, later errors or warnings may not apply to your project.
 When you correct issues in your project, always start with the first error or warning that's reported, and rebuild often.
 One fix may make many subsequent errors go away.

 Not every Visual Studio error or warning is documented.
 In many cases, the diagnostic message provides all of the information that's available.
 If you landed on this page when you used F1 and you think the error or warning message needs additional explanation, let us know.
-You can use the feedback form on this page, add a comment in the comments section, or raise an issue on GitHub.
-You can also send feedback and enter bugs in the IDE.
+You can use the feedback buttons on this page to raise a documentation issue on GitHub, or a product issue on the Developer Community site.
+You can also send feedback and enter bugs within the IDE.
 In Visual Studio, go to the menu bar and choose Help > Send Feedback > Report a Problem, or submit a suggestion by using Help > Send Feedback > Send a Suggestion.